 By Alice Alech

-When I was offered the chance to get my life back on track, I grasped it with both hands.
+When I was offered the chance to get my life back on track at an Ayurvedic Spa, I grasped it with both hands.

 The words “you need a holiday on your own” hurt like hell.
 At first, I thought I hadn’t heard right.